A convex optimization approach to the Lyapunov exponents: Abstract

 \section{Abstract}

 The aim of this paper is to shed more light on some recent ideas about Lyapunov exponents and clarify the formal structures behind these ideas.
-In particular, we show that the vector of (averaged) Lyapunov exponents of a smooth measure-preserving dynamical system can be regarded as the solution of a vector-valued optimization problem on a space of Riemannian metrics.
-This result was first formulated and proved by Jairo Bochi in the language of linear cocycles and their conjugacies.
-We go a step further and prove that the optimization problem is geodesically convex with respect to the $L^2$-metric.
+In particular, we show that the vector of averaged Lyapunov exponents of a smooth measure-preserving dynamical system can be regarded as the solution to a vector-valued optimization problem on a space $\MC$ of Riemannian metrics.
+Similar results were first proved by Jairo Bochi and Andr\'es Navas in the language of linear cocycles and their conjugacies.
+We go one step further and prove that the optimization problem is geodesically convex with respect to the $L^2$-metric on $\MC$.
 Moreover, we derive some consequences of this fact.

 \keywords{Lyapunov exponents; Multiplicative Ergodic Theorem; Convex optimization; Space of Riemannian metrics}